 Banana pancakes have become a staple in our house.
-They're an easy breakfast that I can make over the weekend and then keep in the fridge for a quick weekday breakfast.
-Little A is a huge fan of pancakes but I was always hesitant to buy the grocery store ones because of how much added sugar is in them.
+They’re an easy breakfast that I can make over the weekend and then keep in the fridge for a quick weekday breakfast.

 One day we had a bunch of extra bananas so we decided to try making banana pancakes and they came out great!
-It's a simple recipe that Little A can help make with me and are completely customizable!
-I love adding in a little strawberry while Little A loves adding blueberries to hers.
+It’s a simple recipe that Little A can help make with me and are completely customizable!

 The trick I learned to making these is to make sure you include baking powder - this is what makes the pancakes light and fluffy!
 You can make these without, but you'll find the pancakes come out more flat.